Do you know an educator or school group that aspires to live blue™—to take an active role in protecting our world ocean and environment?

 - Encouraging students to participate in broader (school, community, national, etc.) ocean protection efforts

-School Group: Open to all PreK–12 school groups in New England.
+School Group: Open to all prekindergarten through Grade 12 school groups in New England.
 A school group must be affiliated with a school and include a faculty advisor.
-Examples include: entire school, a club, classroom, etc. Self-nominations are welcome.
+Examples include an entire school, a club, classroom, etc. Self-nominations are welcome.

-Teacher: Open to all PreK–12 classroom teachers in New England.
+Teacher: Open to all prekindergarten through Grade 12 classroom teachers in New England.
 Self-nominations are welcome.

 Aquarium staff and active volunteers are not eligible until after at least one full year of separation from their employment or volunteer role.

 Applicants will be reviewed by a committee of Aquarium staff and external colleagues.
-All nominees will be notified of results by May 21, 2019.
+All nominees will be notified of the results by May 22, 2020.

 How to Apply

-Successful nominations are supported by photos or videos of classrooms and projects, as well as scanned samples of student work (artwork, essays, poems, etc).
+Successful nominations are supported by photos or videos of classrooms and projects as well as scanned samples of student work (artworks, essays, poems, etc).
 To include these materials in your nomination, please email them to email@example.com with subject line “Ocean Award Nomination Materials.”